 Traditionally, much of the EU's legislative activity in financial services has been in the form of directives, which – unlike regulations – are not directly applicable within Member States and do not have national legal effect (except in limited specific circumstances) until transposed by Member States into their national laws.
 Following changes to the European supervisory architecture and the proposal to introduce a single rule book for financial services, the introduction of new EU rules relevant to financial services increasingly takes the form of directly applicable regulations.

 II European Regulatory and Supervisory Framework

 i Key EU institutions

-The European Commission (the Commission) represents the interests of the EU as a whole, and has the sole right to propose new legislation.
+The European Commission (the Commission) represents the interests of the European Union as a whole, and has the sole right to propose new legislation.

-The Council of the European Union (Council) represents the interests of the individual Member States.
+The Council of the European Union (the Council) represents the interests of the individual Member States.

 The European Parliament (the Parliament) represents the interests of EU citizens, and is directly elected by them.

 The Commission, after consultation with stakeholders, will put forward a legislative proposal for joint adoption by the Council and Parliament, which then usually goes through the ordinary legislative procedure (known as the co-decision procedure prior to the Treaty of Lisbon in 2009).
 In addition to its role in adopting legislation proposed by the Commission, the Parliament has a limited power to request the Commission to submit appropriate proposals on matters on which it considers that an EU legislative measure would be appropriate.

 iii Lamfalussy approach to adoption of European financial services legislation

 The Lamfalussy approach3 is a four-level legislative procedure adopted by the European Union for the development of legislation for the financial services industry that involves the following: